navgurukul/newton/maths-hi-toh-hai/Unitary-questions.md

 ## UNITARY QUESTIONS:

-If 20 articles cost ₹ 90, then the cost of 9 articles is ?
+1. If 20 articles cost ₹ 90, then the cost of 9 articles is ?

       a. ₹ 45
       B. ₹ 40.50
       C. ₹ 4.50
       D. None of these

 2. If cost of 24 oranges is ₹ 72, then find out the cost of 120 oranges.

-      A . ₹ 180
+      A. ₹ 180
       B. ₹ 360
       C. ₹ 172
       D. ₹ 500

 3. If cost of 12 pens is ₹ 84, then what is the cost of 10 such pens ?

       A. ₹ 90
       B. ₹ 72
       C. ₹ 65
       D. ₹ 70

 4. If cost of 15 eggs is ₹ 75, then find out the cost of 4 dozens eggs.

       A. ₹ 240
       B. ₹ 300
       C. ₹ 150
       D. ₹ 185

 5. If 16 dozens bananas cost ₹ 360, then how many bananas can be bought in ₹ 60 ?

       A. 16 bananas
       B. 48 bananas
       C. 32 bananas
       D. 50 bananas

 6. A worker makes a toy in every 2h.
 If he works for 80h, then how many toys will he make ?

       A. 40
       B. 54
       C. 45
       D. 39

 7 .
 If 45 m of a uniform rod weight 171 kg, then what will be the weight of 12   m of the same rod ?

       a.
 49 kg
       b.
 42.5 kg
       c.
 55 kg
       d.
 45.6 kg

 8. In a race , Ravi covers 5 km in 20 min.
 How much distance will he cover in 100 min ?

       A. 40 km
       B. 35 km
       C. 26 km
       D. 25 km

 9. A tree is 12 m tall and casts an an 8 m long shadow.
 At the same time, a flag pole caste a 100 m long shadow.
 How long is the flag pole ?

       a.
 150 m
       b.
 200 m
       c.
 125 m
       d.
 115 m

-10. If the cost of x meters of wire is ‘d’ rupees, that find the cost (in Rupees) of ‘y’ meters of wire at the same rate. dy/x x - d
+10. If the cost of x meters of wire is ‘d’ rupees, that find the cost (in Rupees) of ‘y’ meters of wire at the same rate.

+      a. dy/x
+      b. x - d
+      c.
 Vdx
-y+d
+      d. y+d
-ANSWER
-B
-B
-D
-A
-C
-A
-D
-D
+//ANSWER
+//B
+//B
+//D
+//A
+//C
+//A
+//D
+//D

-Next questions with solutions
+## Next questions with solutions
 1. 12 typists working for 4 hours to type a book in 18 days.
 In how many days 4 typists will work for 8 hours to type same book?
 Solution:
 This is a situation of indirect variation.